 Jerry joined Watsi on October 19th, 2013.
-Six years ago, Jerry became the 26th member to automatically support a new Watsi patient every month.
-Since then, 6,453 more people have become monthly donors!
-Jerry's most recent donation traveled 8,500 miles to support Immanuel, a toddler from Kenya, to fund burn treatment.
+Seven years ago, Jerry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jerry's most recent donation traveled 8,500 miles to support Brian, a newborn from Kenya, to fund corrective surgery.

 Jerry has funded healthcare for 99 patients in 14 countries.